The Wonder of Life on Earth

 Synopsis

-Discover the story of life on our planet as you have never seen it before, from winner of the Royal Society Science Book Prize, Henry Gee.
-The perfect gift for curious minds.
+Discover the story of life on our planet as you have never seen it before!
+The perfect gift for the curious of any age.

-In 30 bite-size chapters, Nature editor and author of the award-winning A (Very) Short History of Life on Earth Henry Gee charts the incredible, unlikely story of life on our planet, with colour illustrations from artist Raxenne Maniquiz.
+In 30 bite-size chapters, Nature editor and author of the award-winning A (Very) Short History of Life on Earth, Henry Gee tells the incredible, unlikely story of life on our planet, with vibrant colour illustrations from Raxenne Maniquiz.

-Artwork from talented botanical illustrator and designer Raxenne Maniquiz brings to life a cavalcade of strange and marvellous creatures: travel back in time to look inside bacteria and the first cells, to the planet's first trees and plants, to the odd, soft-bodied rangeomorphs, and on to armoured fishes, dinosaurs, nimble mammals and endlessly adaptable apes and primates.
+Talented botanical illustrator Raxenne Maniquiz brings to life a parade of strange and marvellous creatures.
+Travel back in time to look inside bacteria and the first cells, to the planet's first trees and plants, to the weird rangeomorphs, and on to armoured fishes, dinosaurs, nimble mammals and endlessly resourceful apes and primates.

-Henry's gripping account makes it easy to understand complex processes like the carbon cycle, natural selection, fossilisation and the galactic fluctuations that have shaped our planet and its inhabitants.
+Henry's gripping narrative makes it easy to understand the carbon cycle, natural selection, fossilisation and the galactic fluctuations that have shaped our planet and the life on its surface.

-This astonishing and readable natural history is perfect for anyone looking for an accessible introduction to the biggest topic around: LIFE.
+Complete with a glossary, a timeline and a view into the future, this astonishing and readable natural history is perfect for younger readers and anyone looking for an accessible introduction to the biggest topic around: LIFE.

 Details